webmannys/lumen-karmabot/readme.md

 To setup weather feature:

-- Goto https://openweathermap.org/ and get an API key.
+- Go to https://openweathermap.org/ and get an API key.
 - Add the key to WEATHER_API_KEY in the .env file.

 ## About Lumen